scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 ## Objects

 An object is a class that has exactly one instance.
-It’s created lazily when it is referenced, like a `lazy val`.
-If you’re familiar with Java, methods and fields in an object are accessed like `static` members in Java.
+It’s initialized lazily when its members are referenced, similar to a `lazy val`.
+Objects in Scala allow grouping methods and fields under one namespace, similar to how can use `static` members on a class in Java, Javascript (ES6) or `@staticmethod` in Python

 Declaring an `object` is similar to declaring a `class`.
 Here’s an example of a “string utilities” object that contains a set of methods for working with strings: